Surfing-Chef/Bourbon-WP/README.md

     + No Welcome link
     + Coding in Landing Menu: `#coding`, in Bourbon Menu `/bourbon-wp`
     + Contacts in Landing Menu: `#contacts`, in Bourbon Menu `/bourbon-wp`
   + Added a dark, transparent background to navigation
+  + Simplified additions of **Bourbon Chef WP Custom Menus** outlined Below

 ####Template Directory Path Available in Javascript/jQuery
 + Added the following script just after _TweenMax_ CDN loads in footer of _landing.php_ and just before `<?php wp_footer(); ?>` in _footer.php_: